joway/node-kfk/README.md

 If you cannot tolerate any message loss and you have handled the repetitive execution situation in your consumer function, you may want your consumer has `at least once` guarantee.

-`KafkaALOConsumer` will monitor your consume callback function execute state and if there are any `Error` thrown in your consumer callback function (or process crashed), it will begin at the offsets you last consumed success.
+`KafkaALOConsumer` will monitor your consume callback function execute state and if there are any `Error` thrown in your consumer callback function (or process crashed), it will begin at the offsets you last consumed successfully.

 #### At Most Once